ClariceR/nia-lesedi/README.md

 The next step was to build the wireframe in Adobe XD from the paper wireframe first created.

-I followed with creating a color scheme and a style tile.
-The color scheme consist of three colors.
+I followed with creating a colour scheme and a style tile.
+The colour scheme consist of three colours.
 The typography uses one typeface with different weights, and style to safely create interesting variation.

 ### What I learned

-Starting a project from a blank page can be overwhealming.
+Starting a project from a blank page can be overwhelming.
 I learned that by following specific step by step planning makes it not only possible, but actually enjoyable.

-I learned that the design goes a long way from the first draft, and consistent analisis and reiteration prevents us from runnign in circles when creating something that uttimatly has a function and need to solve a specific problem.
+I learned that the design will develop a lot from the first draft, and consistent analysis and reiteration prevents us from running in circles when creating something that ultimately has a function and need to solve a specific problem.

 When coding the website I learned that creating containers and wrappers helps to keep everything together, and it's very satisfying having your CSS behaving the way it should <3 The more I practice building things, the less fiddling and struggling I find them :)